Tshzzz/cifar10.classifer/README.md

-﻿# CNN Classifer in cifar-10
+﻿# CNN Classifer In Cifar-10
 I try to do some classifer experiment in cifar-10.
 All the network train with the same parameter.
 I want to know in the same condition which CNN is the best.